tmadl/semisup-learn/README.md

 [(Loog, 2015)](http://arxiv.org/abs/1503.00269) has suggested an elegant framework (called Contrastive Pessimistic Likelihood Estimation / CPLE) which
 **only uses assumptions intrinsic to the chosen classifier**, and thus allows choosing likelihood-based classifiers which fit the domain / data distribution at hand, and can work even if some of the assumptions mentioned above are violated.
-The idea is to pessimistically assign soft labels to the unlabelled data, such that the improvement over the supervised version is minimal (i.e. assume the worst case for the unknown labels); and at the same time maximize log likelihood over labelled data.
+The idea is to pessimistically assign soft labels to the unlabelled data, such that the improvement over the supervised version is minimal (i.e. assume the worst case for the unknown labels).

 The parameters in CPLE can be estimated according to:
 ![CPLE Equation](eq1.png)